IgwehKay/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that Display current directory contents, including hidden files (starting with .).
+a script that Display current directory contentDisplay current directory contents